 Roasted Cauliflower with Tahini and Fresh Mint

 A delicious and easy twist on roasted cauliflower!
-Deeply caramelized and slightly spicy roasted cauliflower florets are served on lemon tahini sauce and garnished with freshly torn mint leaves and flaky sea salt.
+Deeply caramelized and slightly spicy roasted cauliflower florets are served on lemon tahini sauce and garnished with fresh mint and flaky sea salt.

 Meet one of my new favorite side dishes!
 We live in a world that is obsessed with transforming cauliflower into every possible item under the sun (pizza, oatmeal, pasta, crackers, rice, etc.).
 This isn’t that kind of recipe.